opengeospatial/ogcapi-maps/README.md

 # OGC API - Maps

 This GitHub repository contains [OGC](https://www.ogc.org/)'s multi-part standard for querying and retrieving maps on the web, "OGC API - Maps".

-The draft specification is available in [HTML](http://docs.ogc.org/DRAFTS/20-058.html) and [PDF](http://docs.ogc.org/DRAFTS/20-058.pdf).
+The published OGC API - Maps 1.0.0 Standard is available in [HTML](https://docs.ogc.org/is/20-058/20-058.html) and [PDF](https://docs.ogc.org/is/20-058/20-058.pdf).

 A [Map](https://en.wikipedia.org/wiki/Map) provides a visual representation of relationships between things within a defined space.
 OGC API - Maps defines a standardized way to request a map to serve multiple purposes (e.g. displaying maps in web pages, mapping software, etc.).
-OGC API - Maps defines number of request parameters to control e.g., the dimensions, background, portions of the dataset to be included in the map, coordinate reference system used.
+OGC API - Maps defines a number of request parameters to control e.g., the dimensions, background, portions of the dataset to be included in the map, coordinate reference system used.

 OGC API - Maps is part of the suite of [OGC API standards](https://ogcapi.ogc.org/) that define modular API building blocks to enable access and use of location (i.e. geospatial) information in a consistent way.
 Information about other OGC API Standards can be found [online](https://ogcapi.ogc.org/).

 ## Overview

-*IMPORTANT NOTE: The description in this README.md can be older than the one in the [standard](core/standard) draft.
-In case of discrepancy, the standard draft takes precedence (last update 2023-04-17).*
+*IMPORTANT NOTE: The description in this README.md can be older than the one in the [standard](core/standard).
+In case of discrepancy, the standard takes precedence (last update 2023-04-17).*

 OGC API - Maps specifies building blocks for Web APIs providing maps representing geospatial data.
 These building blocks can be combined with several origins such as the ones suggested in the Origin Conformance Classes.
 To build a full URL substitute the "..." for the origin URL (e.g., `.../map` becomes `{datasetRoot}/collections/{collectionId}/map`).

 **Get a map**